Sindh Madressatul Islam University: Academics

-The department offers nationally and internationally recognized programs at graduate and undergraduate levels, which have been designed in consultation with the corporate sector.
-The department is located in Karachi's Business District, close to I.I Chundrigar Road, which is known as the Wall Street of Karachi.
-Most of the multinational and national trading houses, banks, financial institutions as well as Karachi Chamber of Commerce and Industry are located on walking distance from the department.
-Living in the 'Business Environment' is one of the advantages that the Business Administration students of SMIU enjoy in addition to opportunities for internships.
-Being a public-sector institution, SMIU charges minimum fees.
-It charges about one-sixth of the fee charged by other comparable institutions for business education programs.
+The department offers nationally and internationally recognized programs at both the graduate and undergraduate levels, designed in consultation with the corporate sector.
+It is located in Karachi's Business District, near I.I.
+Chundrigar Road, often referred to as the Wall Street of Karachi.
+Most multinational and national trading houses, banks, financial institutions, and the Karachi Chamber of Commerce and Industry are within walking distance of the department.
+Living in this 'Business Environment' is one of the advantages that Business Administration students at SMIU enjoy, along with opportunities for internships.
+As a public-sector institution, SMIU charges minimal fees, approximately one-sixth of what other comparable institutions charge for business education programs.

 The department offers the following programs: